thevisualdev/ENI-Magazine_Data_Extraction_AI/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## User Interface

+The application features a user-friendly Streamlit interface with the following components:

+### Main Interface

+1. **Sidebar Controls**:
+   - OpenAI API key input with validation
+   - Upload method selection (ZIP or Directory)
+   - Advanced settings access

+2. **Main Processing Area**:
+   - Tabbed interface (Main/Phase 1/Phase 2)
+   - Batch processing controls
+   - Progress indicators
+   - File processing status
+   - CSV download button

+3. **File Processing**:
+   - Individual file processing controls
+   - Preview of extracted metadata
+   - Comparison between original and corrected metadata (after Phase 2)
+   - Display of article images (shows one representative image when multiple are available)

+*Note: Add screenshots of your application to make the documentation more user-friendly.*